Henrik-Nordlund/IT-Infrastructure-Projects/Lab 2 – Microsoft Entra ID RBAC and Least Privilege/README.md

 - Administrative Units can be used to limit the scope of delegated administration.
 - Least privilege reduces the impact of compromised or misused administrative accounts.
 - Administrative role assignments should be reviewed regularly.
 - Global Administrator should not be used for routine administrative tasks.
-This is an example of Separation of Duties in effect.
+This helps reduce the exposure of highly privileged administrative roles and, to an extent, supports the principle of Separation of Duties.
-- Bit tedious to use powershell instead of GUI for single users.
+- A bit tedious to use PowerShell instead of GUI for single users.